-In fact, Paul tells us that offering our bodies as sacrifices unto the Lord is a form of worship (Rom 12:1).
+Paul tells us that offering our bodies as sacrifices unto the Lord is a form of worship (Rom 12:1).

-Often I am asked if dieting is a form of stewardship and the answer is “No.”
+Women often ask if dieting is a form of stewardship and the answer is “No.”

 Dieting is a periodic withholding of certain foods resulting in starvation of the body.
 Does that sound loving and caring?